-Sickness starts in the mind.
-It begins as an idea.
+Sickness starts in the mind as an idea.
 And if you or I don’t weed it out, it grows.
 And if we’re not careful, it chokes out the healthy ideas.
 It takes over and stays where it doesn’t belong.

 Imagine a world — this world, in fact — where health is accepted as a natural part of life.
 And where sickness is seen as the unnatural intruder that it is.

-What If I Told You That You Don’t Have to Get Sick?
+What If You Don’t Have to Get Sick?

 You don’t have to get sick.
-You truly don’t.
-It’s unnecessary, and it’s avoidable.
+It’s unnecessary and avoidable.
 And I’m saying this for my own sake as well.

-I grew up in the province of Ontario in Canada, a two day drive from Toronto.
-During one of the winters there, I was working in a retail department store when I was a teenager.
+I grew up in the province of Ontario in Canada, a two-day drive from Toronto.
+During a winter there, I worked in a retail department store as a teenager.
 And I had to bring shopping carts back inside.
 Canada is well-known for having cold weather, and that winter was no different.

 Countless times, I went outside and brought shopping carts back into the store.
 Snow was already on the ground.
 And it was typically snowing whenever I had to bring in the shopping carts.

 I didn’t wear a jacket or a coat or a sweater.
 I didn’t wear any headgear or gloves.
-I had a thin shirt on.
-And that was more than enough.
+I had a thin shirt and pants on.
+And that was enough.

 I went out during snowfall, during freezing weather, and I was okay.

-Under the sickness mindset, that’s the one winter where it would have made the most sense for me to get sick.
+What?
+Under the sickness mindset, that’s the winter when it would have made the most sense for me to get sick.

-Under the health mindset, I knew that I wouldn’t get sick, so I didn’t.
+Under the health mindset, I knew I wouldn’t get sick, so I didn’t.

-Think back over your own life.
-Have there been any times where it might have made sense for you to get sick, but you didn’t?
-Also, have there been any times where you recovered from sickness when it might have made sense for you not to get better?
+Think back over your life.
+Have there been any times when it might have made sense for you to get sick, but you didn’t?
+Also, have there been any times when you recovered from sickness when it might have made sense for you not to get better?

-There might even be times that you forgot about where you showed yourself as unexpectedly healthy at various points in your life.
+Sometimes, you forgot where you showed yourself as unexpectedly healthy.
 Those times are worth remembering.
 They help demonstrate that you don’t have to get sick, and neither do I.

-We are greater than any sickness if we live with the health mindset.
+We are greater than any sickness if we live with a health mindset.

-I’ve heard of people running marathons, including Iron Man marathons, who are in their eighties and nineties.
+I’ve heard of people running marathons, including Iron Man marathons, in their eighties and nineties.
 I’ve heard of people living well over 100 and being quite healthy.
-And I’ve heard of people like Wim Hof, the Ice Man, who seem to create a whole new category for what it means to be human.
+And I’ve heard of people like Wim Hof, the Ice Man, who seems to create a whole new category for what it means to be human.

-The bad news is that so far, they have been the exception rather than the rule.
+The bad news is that they have been the exception rather than the rule so far.

 Sickness isn’t inevitable.
 You aren’t helpless against it, and neither am I.

-If you see and if I see that we can also be trailblazers of health, then we start to make way for the health mindset.
-And we start to break free from the sickness mindset.
+If we see that we can also be trailblazers for health, we start to make way for the health mindset and break free from the sickness mindset.